Clarkson-Applied-Data-Science/2025_ia651_chigome_kurira/README.md

 For our laptop price prediction project, we implemented multiple regression techniques to evaluate which models best capture the complex relationships between laptop specifications and price.
 We started with linear regression as a baseline, then progressed to more sophisticated models like Ridge, Lasso, and Random Forest regression.
 This multi-model approach is essential because laptop pricing likely involves both linear and non-linear relationships between features.
 Some specifications may have straightforward linear effects on price (like RAM or storage capacity), while others might interact in complex ways or have diminishing returns (like the relationship between premium components and ultra-high-end pricing).
 By comparing different regression models, we can identify which approach best captures these market dynamics and provides the most accurate and interpretable predictions of laptop pricing factors.

 ## Regression Models Implemented
-Linear Regression: To establish a baseline model and identify initial linear relationships
+**Linear Regression**: To establish a baseline model and identify initial linear relationships

-Ridge Regression: To handle potential multicollinearity among laptop specifications
+**Ridge Regression**: To handle potential multicollinearity among laptop specifications

-Lasso Regression: To perform feature selection and identify the most critical price determinants
+**Lasso Regression**: To perform feature selection and identify the most critical price determinants

-Random Forest Regression: To capture non-linear relationships and feature interactions
+**Random Forest Regression**: To capture non-linear relationships and feature interactions

-Gradient Boosting: To potentially improve predictive accuracy through ensemble methods
+**Gradient Boosting**: To potentially improve predictive accuracy through ensemble methods

 ## Linear Regression Analysis: Storage vs. Price
 The scatter plot examining the relationship between total storage capacity and laptop price reveals a surprisingly weak linear relationship, with an R² value of only 0.0233 and a correlation coefficient of 0.1525.
 This indicates that storage alone explains just 2.33% of the variance in laptop prices, suggesting it is not a strong independent predictor when considered in isolation.
 The regression line (y = 0.000199x + 10.7089) shows a very slight positive slope, confirming a minimal positive effect of increasing storage on price.
 More importantly, the color-coding by RAM size reveals a clear pattern where higher RAM configurations (represented by purple and pink dots) consistently appear in the upper price ranges regardless of storage capacity.
 This visualization effectively demonstrates that while storage has some influence on price, it must be considered alongside other specifications, particularly RAM, to accurately predict laptop pricing.
 This finding justifies our approach of using multiple regression models that can capture the combined effects of various specifications.